Top ten greatest engineers

 Elon Musk (1971–)

 Engineer, businessman, inventor – three of the many labels often attached to South African-born Canadian Musk.
-Founder of SpaceX, which is working towards taking humans on holiday to space; Tesla Motors, where electric cars are created to discourage the use of fossil fuels in transport; and SolarCity, which provides solar panels for businesses all over the world.
-Other achievements include starting the Elon Musk Foundation, which funds engineering education and research.
+Founder of SpaceX, which is working towards an ultimate goal of enabling humans to live on other planets; Tesla Motors, where electric cars are created to discourage the use of fossil fuels in transport; and The Boring Company, which aims to create networks of tunnels in and around cities for fast, safe transportation.
+Other achievements include starting the Musk Foundation, which funds engineering education and research.

 Alice H Parker (1895–1920)